-These instructions cover fitting the Clocks4Classics Tachometer repair kit to an early ("Gen 1") Smiths RVI type tachometer ("tacho").
+These instructions cover fitting the Clocks4Classics Tachometer repair kit to a later type ("Gen 2") Smiths RVI type tachometer ("tacho").
 The kit replaces the existing tachometer electronics and can be used on 4, 6 or 8 cylinder engines.
 It can be configured for use on positive or negative earth vehicles and is suitable for use with with contact breakers or electronic ignition.
 The kit has a built in three point calibration mode and does not require the use of a computer or phone for calibration.

 RVI type tachometers have "RVI" marked in small lettering on the dial.
-The early type can be identified by the fact that the ignition coil wire is looped through a sensing transformer on the back of the unit.
-Later ("Gen 2") units connect to the ignition coil via bullet connectors.
+The later type can be identified by the fact that the ignition coil wire is connected by two bullet connectors on the back of the unit.
+Earlier("Gen 1") units have the ignition coil wire looped through a sensing transformer on the back of the case.

-If you have an RV type tachometer or a later RVI unit please see separate instructions available on our website.
+If you have an RV type tachometer or an earlier RVI unit please see separate instructions available on our website.